 “Yeah, for my sugar daddy.”

 “I got a raise today – $10.”

-“Woop dee woo,” Jimmy cracked.
+“Woop dee woo,” Jimmy cracks.
 “I’ll make that in 10 minutes at Oki Dog.”

 “The way you’ve been slutting around, you should be charging the big bucks.”

-I shivered, thinking about my hitch hiking sign, ‘Blowjobs for McDonald’s.’
+I shiver, thinking about my hitch hiking sign, ‘Blowjobs for McDonald’s.’

 “Not for me, boys.
 I’m just a slut, having fun.”

 “How many guys have you done since you left Boston?”

 “I don’t kiss and tell,” but I do realize it has been quite a few – Bill Burroughs, Monte, Paul, even Andy (sort of), Doug, Tony, Jimmy, Jake, Cary.
 I refuse to be slut-shamed – a true indication that I really am a slut now.
 Life as an 18-year-old is so different from how I had imagined it.
 I decide to hang out by the door, to keep Miller from getting beat on.
 Tony gets me an in and out stamp, after which he and Jimmy go inside.
 The bouncer is cool.
 When Miller shows up, they waive the cover charge.
 I’m one of Doug’s boys now.

 “Hey, thanks a lot.”